R1DDL30510/2G/README.md

 - `docs/FULL_STACK_AUDIT_2025-09-19.md`: Latest CI and dependency audit capturing the plan-only sweep change and tooling convergence.
 - `docs/TASK_TEST_HARDENING_PROMPT_2025-09-18.md`: Actionable brief to close testing gaps before declaring release readiness.
 ### GPU targeting
-- The GPU-tuned Modelfile now defaults to `main_gpu 0` so single-GPU hosts can create it without edits.
+- The GPU-tuned Modelfile now defaults to `main_gpu 1`, aligning with hosts where GPU 0 is reserved for display workloads and GPU 1 (RTX 3060) handles inference.
-- Override the GPU index when needed: `./scripts/model.ps1 create -Model llama31-8b-gpu -MainGpu 1` or `./scripts/model.ps1 create-all -MainGpu 1`.
+- Override the GPU index when needed: `./scripts/model.ps1 create -Model llama31-8b-gpu -MainGpu 0` or `./scripts/model.ps1 create-all -MainGpu 0` to reassign workloads to the first adapter, or pass any other index as required.
-- Context variants ignore the override, but the helper script applies it when the GPU profile is built.
+- Context profiles and the compose GPU overlay both honour `OLLAMA_VISIBLE_GPUS`/`OLLAMA_GPU_ALLOCATION` so sweeping and model creation stay aligned.

 ### Context sweeps
 - `./scripts/context-sweep.ps1` now accepts `-Profile` or honours `CONTEXT_SWEEP_PROFILE` from `.env` to switch between long-context (`llama31-long`), balanced (`qwen3-balanced`), and CPU baselines.